onepali/onepali-app/README.md

 7. **Localization & Theming**: Ensure adaptability for different languages and themes.

 ## Conclusion
 This structured approach ensures maintainability and scalability, making it easier for developers to collaborate and build upon the existing architecture.
-Proper use of Clean Architecture improves code efficiency and overall app performance.